CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 and contract -> bank interactions.

 In this section we will take a step-by-step look through writing a test with cw-multi-test, explaining some important concepts along the way.
 To start we need a specimen contract such as the [cw-template](https://github.com/InterWasm/cw-template/blob/main/src/contract.rs) which is a simple boilerplate contract containing two functions: `Increment` and `Reset`.
-While there are already unit tests for the cw-template, there is no `cw-multi-test` tests to simulate an entire run through.

 We start as we always start with a new test file with a few imports: